On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Introduction

-\emph{Gradient-based training on AIMC accelerators.} Analog SGD implemented by pulse update is extremely efficient \citep{gokmen2016acceleration}.
+\textbf{Gradient-based training on AIMC accelerators.} Analog SGD implemented by pulse update is extremely efficient \cite{gokmen2016acceleration, yao2017face, wang2019situ}, and a series of analog-friendly algorithms has been proposed to enable the gradient-based on-chip training on the AIMC hardware.
 However, the asymmetric update and noisy gradient lead to large asymptotic errors in training \citep{burr2015experimental}.
-To overcome these issues, a family of analog training algorithms, Tiki-Taka (TT) has been proposed.
+Numerous algorithms have been proposed proposed to address these issues.
 TT-v1 \citep{gokmen2020} heuristically introduces an auxiliary analog array as a gradient approximation to eliminate the asymptotic error.
-To demonstrate its efficiency, \cite{wu2024towards} establishes a model to characterize the dynamic of the analog training and provides a theoretical convergence guarantee.
+To demonstrate its efficiency, \cite{wu2024towards} establishes a model to characterize the dynamics of the analog training and provides a theoretical convergence guarantee.
+Building on that, \cite{wu2025analog} investigates the impact of response functions on the training and demonstrates how its impact can be alleviated by bilevel optimization methods.
 To filter out the high-frequency noise introduced by inter-device transfer, TT-v2 \citep{gokmen2021} introduces a digital array.
-Based on TT-v1/v2, Chopped-TTv2 (c-TTv2) and Analog Gradient Accumulation with Dynamic reference (AGAD) \citep{rasch2023fast} are proposed to mitigate the impact of inaccurate symmetric point correction \cite{onen2022neural}.
-Despite the above efforts, analog training of large models on huge datasets is still a major challenge.
+Based on TT-v1/v2, Chopped-TTv2 (c-TTv2) and Analog Gradient Accumulation with Dynamic reference (AGAD) \citep{rasch2024fast} are proposed to mitigate the impact of inaccurate symmetric point correction \cite{onen2022neural}.
+To overcome the limit update granularity issue, \cite{li2025memory} proposed a multi-tile training paradigm.
+However, the mentioned works focus on training single AIMC accelerators.
+Instead, this work aims to scale up the system by parallelizing model computation.